-The heart of Downtown—with department stores, boutiques, bars, restaurants, strip clubs, amusement arcades, theaters, cinemas, art galleries, bookstores, and even a few churches—runs from avenue Atwater to boulevard St-Denis.
+The heart of Downtown—with department stores, boutiques, bars, restaurants, strip clubs, amusement arcades, theaters, movie theaters, art galleries, bookstores, and even a few churches—runs from avenue Atwater to boulevard St-Denis.
 Ste-Catherine is also the main drag of the Quartier des Spectacles, which runs west to east from rue Bleury to rue St-Hubert.
-Inside this arts and entertainment district
+Inside this arts and entertainment

 Walk even farther north on rue Crescent to the lower slopes of Mont-Royal and you come to what was once the most exclusive neighborhood in Canada—the Golden Square Mile.
 During the boom years of the mid-1800s, baronial homes covered the mountain north of rue Sherbrooke.
 Many are gone, replaced by high-rises or modern town houses, but there are still plenty of architectural treasures to admire, most of them now foreign consulates or university institutes.